 Aug.
 2015 - Teacher Kylie Swintz gets a hug

-What will 2016 bring to Saints Francis & Clare?
-Here's a list that has happened so far:
+What did 2016 bring to Saints Francis & Clare of Assisi?
+Here's a list that has happened:

 - Indiana received its first Cardinal as Archbishop Joseph Tobin became His Eminence Joseph Cardinal Tobin.
 As a Cardinal, he will one of the priests who go to Rome vote on who will become the next Pope.